Leitersburg in Washington County, Maryland — The American Northeast (Mid-Atlantic)

 Marker series.
 This marker is included in the Maryland Civil War Trails marker series.

 Location.
+39° 41.788′ N, 77° 36.845′ W. Marker is in Leitersburg, Maryland, in Washington County.
+Marker is at the intersection of Ringold Street and Ringold Pike (County Route 418), on the right when traveling south on Ringold Street.
+Located at a pull of inside the triangle of the intersection.
 Touch for map.
-Located at a pull of inside the triangle of the intersection.
 Marker is in this post office area: Hagerstown MD 21742, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Retreat into Maryland (here, next to this marker); Erected in Honor of the Boys (approx. half a mile away); Leitersburg Bridge No. 2 (approx. 0.6 miles away); Old Forge Farm (approx. 2.8 miles away); Old Forge Bridge (approx. 2.9 miles away); a different marker also named Gettysburg Campaign (approx. 3.3 miles away); Mason and Dixon Line (approx. 3½ miles away); a different marker also named Gettysburg Campaign (approx. 3.6 miles away).
+Gettysburg Campaign (here, next to this marker); Erected in Honor of the Boys of Leitersburg District (approx. half a mile away); Leitersburg Bridge No. 2 (approx. 0.6 miles away); Old Forge Farm (approx. 2.8 miles away); Old Forge Bridge (approx. Gettysburg Campaign (approx. 3.3 miles away); Mason and Dixon Line (approx. 3½ miles away); Memorial to World War II Korea and Vietnam Veterans of Smithsburg and Community (approx. 3.6 miles away).
 Touch for a list and map of all markers in Leitersburg.

 Categories. • War, US Civil •

 More.
 Search the internet for Retreat into Maryland.